DISHDevEx/aEye/README.md

 IMAGE PROCESSING IS EXECUTED THE MOMENT IT IS CALLED!
 IF YOU WANT TO EXTRACT FRAMES WITH PROCESSING, YOU MUST EXECUTE THE VIDEO PROCESSING COMMANDS FIRST WITH AUX.EXECUTE_LABEL_AND_WRITE_LOCAL(VIDEO_LIST)!!!

+Again, because processor modifications are not applied until the aux.execute_label_and_write_local(list) command is performed, any image extraction that happens prior to an execution will not have any of the modifications applied.
+The framework will always allow frames to be extracted, but if there are pending processor modifications, a warning will be raised for the user.
+The following shows how execution order affects frame capture.

 Example: